-Concerns about a child or young person
+Concerns about a c niid or young person

-Childle neme: Date of Birth:
+Child's name: Date of Birth:

-Child's name: Class/Year/Form:
+Class/Year/Form:

 Concern identified by: Role:

 Date of concern: Time of concern:

 Witness/es: Place of incident:

 Name of alleged person (s) responsible for the harm:

 Not Known

 Pupil in this

 school/college

 Pupil in another

 school/college

 (Please specify)

 Family member

 Volunteer

 Member of staff

-Governor
+Governor/Trustee

-Other
+Other · ·

 (Please specify)

-Concern/Incident/Disclosure: Why are you concerned about this child?
-What have you observed and when?
-What have you been told and when?
-Please provide a description of any incidents or anything you have been told by a child, or another person.
-Remember to make clear what is fact and what is hearsay/opinion.
-Note the language/terminology used by the child, or adult, and be clear about who has said what.
-Continue on a separate sheet if necessary.
-Has any action already been taker n in relation to this concern?
-For example child taken out of class, first aid Name of person concerns reporte d to Date Action to be taken / recommendat ions from DSL Name of person completing form Signature Date and time , , , , , , , , , , , , , , , , , , , ,
+you observed and when?
+What ha Please provide a description of any incidents o Remember to make clear what is fact and what or adult, and be clear about who has said what ve you been told and when? r anything you have been told by a child, or a t is hearsay/opinion.
+Note the language/termi nother person.
+Has any action already been taken in relation to this concern?
+For example child taken out of class, first aid Name of person concerns reported to Date Name of person concerns reported 1 10 Date Action to be taken / recommendations from DSL Name of person completing form Signature Date and time